EI-CoreBioinformatics/mikado/docs/Usage_dir/Serialise.rst

 Available parameters:

+* Parameters related to performance:
     * *start-method*: one of fork, spawn, forkserver.
 It determines the multiprocessing start method.
 By default, Mikado will use the default for the system (fork on UNIX, spawn on Windows).
+    * *procs*: Number of processors to use.
+    * *single-thread*: flag.
+If set, Mikado will disable all multithreading.
+    * *max_objects*: Maximum number of objects to keep in memory before committing to the database.
+See :ref:`this section of the configuration <max-objects>` for details.
+* Basic input data and settings:
     * *output-dir*: directory where the SQLite database and the log will be written to.
-* *orfs*: ORF BED12 files, separated by comma.
     * *transcripts*: these are the input transcripts that are present on the GTF file considered by Mikado.
 Normally this should be the output of Mikado prepare.
-* *max-regression*: TransDecoder will greedily try to find the longest ORF in any transcript, even when this means creating an incomplete ORF at the 5' site ... inclusive of a valid internal start codon.
-Mikado can try to identify those cases by backtracking along the ORF and truncating it on the 5' side when it finds a valid START position.
-This percentage value, expressed as a number between 0 and 1, indicates how much bps Mikado is allowed to backtrack before considering the ORF as truly open on the 5'.
-By default, this behaviour is disabled.
+    * *genome_fai*: FAIDX file of the genome FASTA.
+If not given, serialise will derive it from the "reference: genome" field of the configuration.
+    * *force*: flag.
+If set, and the database is already present, it will be truncated rather than updated.
+    * **json-conf**: this is the configuration file created with :ref:`Mikado configure <configure>`.
+    * *db*: if the database is specified on the command line, ``mikado serialise`` will interpret it as a **SQLite** database.
+This will overwrite any setting present in the configuration file.
+* Parameters related to logging:
+    * *log*: log file.
+It defaults to ``serialise.log``.
+    * *log_level*: verbosity of the logging.
+Please be advised that excessive verbosity can negatively impact the performance of the program - the debug mode is extremely verbose.
+* Parameters related to reliable junctions:
+    * *junctions*: a BED12_ file of reliable junctions.
+This can be obtained using Portcullis_.
+Please see the relative :ref:`sidebar <BED12-sidebar>`.
+* Parameters related to the treatment of ORF data:
+    * *orfs*: ORF BED12 files, separated by comma.
+    * *max-regression*: A percentage, expressed as a number between 0 and 1, which indicates how far can Mikado regress along the ORF to find a valid start codon.
+See the :ref:`relative section in the configuration <max-regression>` for details.
+* Parameters related to BLAST data:
+    * *blast_targets*: BLAST FASTA database.
+    * *discard-definition*: Flag.
+Depending on how the database has been created, sometimes BLAST will substitute the ID of the sequence with "lcl|" ids.
+Mikado circumvents this by looking for the definition field in the XML file.
+Using this flag will disable this behaviour and force Mikado to use the ID - with the potential of having a mismatch between the sequences in the BLAST DB and the sequences in the BLAST files.
+    * *xml*: BLAST files to parse.
+This can be one of the following:
+        * A list of XML BLAST files, optionally compressed with GZip or BZip2, comma separated (suffix .xml)
+        * A list of ASN BLAST files, optionally compressed with GZip or BZip2, comma separated (suffix .asn)
+        * A list of folders, comma separated, where it is possible to find files of the former 2 types
+        * A mixture of the three above types.
-* *max-target-seqs*: maximum number of targets
+    * *max-target-seqs*: maximum number of BLAST targets that can be loaded per sequence, for each BLAST alignment.
+Please note that if you align against multiple databases, this threshold will be applied once per file.

+.. hint:: Mikado will parallelise only the reading of multiple XML files.
+As such, this part of the pipeline is less performing than the other steps.

 .. warning:: It is advised to set this parameter to *spawn* even on UNIX.
 See :ref:`the dedicated sidebar for details <scheduler-multiprocessing>`.